A Deep Dive Into the Hidden FCPX Audio Tools

 - First Marker on the Clip: syncs by markers.

-These methods also utilize waveform analysis if it is selected so you are getting a fine-tuned sync.
+These methods also use waveform analysis, if selected.
+So you get a fine-tuned sync.

 Creating and Working with Multicam Clips